mgaurav/mgaurav.github.io/_posts/2022-01-01-feedback-loops-in-software-engineering.markdown

 We need to listen to our feedback loops as we develop software.
 They are telling us where to improve, but only if we listen.
+We should utilize the fastest feedback loop as much as possible.

 [^1]: https://en.wikibooks.org/wiki/Control_Systems/Feedback_Loops